ADVERTISEMENT

 Festival at Sandpoint, Sandpoint

-Past headliners have included Jackson Browne, Willie Nelson, ZZ Top, Kool & the Gang, Wilco, the Indigo Girls, and Counting Crows.
-In 2023, the nonprofit music festival will present 11 nights of music, featuring Gary Clark Jr., the String Cheese Incident, REO Speedwagon, Michael Franti & Spearhead, Ashley McBryde, and Train.
+Artists who were massive in the ‘90s figure heavily on these bills; past acts include Jackson Browne, Willie Nelson, ZZ Top, Kool & the Gang, Wilco, the Indigo Girls, Violent Femmes, Blues Traveler, and Counting Crows.
 Season passes usually sell out in January, but single-day general admission tickets are available at festivalatsandpoint.com.
 While more than a dozen food vendors and two full bars serve refreshments, attendees are welcome to bring their own. —D.R.